 Last Updated on

-Age bias / age discrimination in the job search can be a real issue for some job searchers.
+If you are an over 50 job hunter, writing your resume to overcome age bias is important.
 Unfortunately, many job seekers make the problem worse simply by the way they structure and write their resume–including information that showcases rather than de-emphasizing age.
-Here are some tips on how to write your resume to overcome the problem of age discrimination.
+Here are some tips on how to write your resume to overcome age bias and associated challenges.

 Employer 1, location